 - Give the child a straighter and more symmetrical smile

 Who can benefit from interceptive orthodontics?

-Dr. McGrory may recommend interceptive orthodontics for a number of reasons.
+Dr. McGrory may recommend interceptive orthodontics for several reasons.
 Once he’s inspected your child’s teeth and jaws, he may discuss this option with you if it appears that:

 What are some examples of interceptive orthodontics?

 It’s not unusual for parents to be concerned that an early orthodontic exam will automatically lead to treatment, but we recommend this for just a small percentage of the young patients we evaluate.
 Even if immediate treatment is indicated, that won’t necessarily mean putting a child into braces right away.
-As a matter of fact, many of the most common Phase I treatments don’t even use brackets or wires!
+Many of the most common Phase I treatments don’t even use brackets or wires!
 Some examples of this include:

 - removing one or more primary teeth to help guide the proper placement of the permanent teeth